cdblind/test/README.md

 I am currently experimenting with docker and docker compose.
 These are my test docker compose files.
 If you use them use at your own risk.

 ## About me
-I am an accountant who early on in his career was tasked with looking after the IT and Network of the business I worked for as I had an interest in computers.
+I am an accountant, early on in my career I was tasked with looking after the IT and Networking of the business I worked for as I had an interest in computing.
 I had enough experience to get myself into trouble.
-But over the years and through different business I worked in I was tasked with managing different IT related rolls.

-So, I know enough to get into trouble and sometime enough to get out of it.
+So, I know enough to get into trouble and sometimes enough to get out of it.

 I have a love of technology and like learning new things.
 My trouble is it is hard to stay focused on one thing for to long.